Tiberius Claudius Nero (father of Tiberius Caesar)

-Tiberius Claudius Nero (c.
-82 – 33 BC) was a Roman politician, senator, and praetor who lived in the 1st century BC.
+Tiberius Claudius Nero (85 BC – 33 BC) was a Roman politician, senator, praetor and legate of Pompey and then of the populares who lived in the 1st century BC.

-He was notable for being the first husband of Livia Drusilla, before she divorced him to marry the future emperor Augustus, and the biological father of the second Roman emperor Tiberius.
+He was notable for being the first husband of Livia Drusilla, before she divorced him to marry the future emperor Augustus, and for being the biological father of the second Roman emperor Tiberius.